SkillSight: Efficient First-Person Skill Assessment with Gaze: Method

 \paragraph{Data sources and statistics} We evaluate our method on three datasets.
 (1) \textbf{Ego-Exo4D} \cite{egoexo4d} consists of 5,048 videos recorded by 740 participants.
 We use all the scenarios provided with the demonstrator proficiency estimation benchmark: soccer, basketball, rock climbing, dance, music, and cooking.
 Following \cite{egoppg}, we use 10\% from the official training set for validation, and the held-out official validation set for testing.
 Each subject is annotated with one of four skill levels: novice, early expert, intermediate expert, and late expert.
 (2) \textbf{Multi-Sense Badminton} \KG{(MSB)} \cite{badminton} encompasses 7,763 badminton forehand and backhand swing data from 25 players.
 The skill levels are annotated into beginner, intermediate, and expert.
 We follow the official cross-validation split.
 (3) \textbf{Expert-Novice Soccer} \cite{expert_novice_soccer} contains 288 recordings from 8 subjects performing 9 different soccer movements such as kicks, dribbling, and juggling.
 Subjects are labeled as expert and novice.
 We follow the official cross-validation.

-These datasets were chosen because they each have gaze, camera pose, and ground truth skill labels provided by expert annotators (e.g., domain-specific coaches and teachers).
+These datasets were chosen because they have gaze, camera pose, and ground truth skill labels provided by expert annotators (e.g., domain-specific coaches and teachers).
+In total, the gaze is from 3 distinct wearable devices, reflecting today's good availability of this modality.
 Ego-Exo4D and Expert-Novice Soccer include 3D gaze, while MSB provides 2D gaze.
-Expert-Novice Soccer does not contain video; therefore, we train its teacher model using \KG{body} motion~\cite{expert_novice_soccer} and gaze.
+Expert-Novice Soccer does not contain video; therefore, we train its teacher model using \KG{body} motion (21 joint positions over time) and gaze.
 For all datasets, no subject overlaps between the train-test splits.